Irenexzwen/3D-genome-gitbook/chap4-data-visualization/42-higlass.md

 We're trying our best to walk you through the gist of this software within the least of your time by our understanding and reorganized materials :D

 ### Step1: Anatomy of HiGlass view board
 "Tracks" and "Views" are the two most basic ingredients of a Higlass view.
 Each view is composed of a set of tracks which share common axes.
+All view operations can be found [here](https://github.com/hms-dbmi/higlass/wiki/View-Operations).
 ![](/assets/ana_view.jpg)
+- A **view** is simply the area with a gray bar at the top.